intellihr/intellihr-pokedex-challenge/README.md

 ### Gotta Catch 'Em All!

-With the proliferation of mobile devices in all worlds, the age of the dedicated pokedex is passing!
+With the proliferation of mobile devices in all regions, the age of the dedicated pokedex is passing!
 Modern trainers expect a web interface that they can access on their mobile devices.
 We've been tasked by Professor Oak to build a prototype web pokedex.

 ![images/53yxmw.jpg](images/53yxmw.jpg)